Frequently Asked Questions

 We provide academic and other non-commercial researchers with free access to the same data as our highest-tiered customers: Censys datasets available in Google BigQuery and up-to-date raw scan data for downloading.
 This access is strictly limited to non-commercial use.
 Learn more about research access.

 Censys strives to be a good citizen of the security community.
 Censys scans help the scientific community accurately study the Internet.
 The data is sometimes used to detect security problems and to inform operators of vulnerable systems so they can be fixed.
 If you opt out of the research, you might not receive these important security notifications.

-Censys never attempts to log in to any service, read any database, or otherwise gain authenticated access to any system.
-The only HTTP method Censys uses is GET; we do not POST data to any server.
+Censys scans only obtain information: Censys never attempts to log into any service, read any database, or otherwise gain authenticated access to any system.

-If you wish to opt-out, you can configure your firewall to drop traffic from the subnets we use for scanning:
+If you wish to opt-out, you can configure your firewall to drop traffic from the subnets we use for scanning.
+Find them here.

 We do not remove any results from Censys data sets, but if you have blocked these subnets, your hosts will automatically be pruned out of our daily snapshots.

 What is Censys' relationship with the University of Michigan and Google?